FUTURE. PRESENT. PAST.

 Built in 1904, the Sheldon Theatre is a vital link between the region’s historic identity and its evolving future.
 Among the oldest operating theatres in Minnesota, and one of the few from the era to maintain a commitment to live performance throughout its lifespan (even during a period as a movie house), the Sheldon is a community treasure.
 The ornate gilded interior is rich with layers of history, while the contemporary programs are known for their high quality and an eclectic on purpose approach.

 The unusual public/private partnership that created the Sheldon began at the start of the twentieth century when Theodore B. Sheldon, a successful businessman and Red Wing City Council member, bestowed $83,000 in trust to the City of Red Wing.
-Along with the funds, he stipulated that the money was to be used to develop a public institution for “some public benefit but nonsectarian purpose…”
+His will stipulated that the money be used to develop a public institution for “some public benefit but nonsectarian purpose…”

 The trust directors, including Sheldon’s second wife Annie, decided upon a theatre — the second municipally owned theatre in the United States, and first west of the Mississippi.
 In 1904, four years after Sheldon’s passing, construction was complete on the T. B. Sheldon Memorial Auditorium.
 When the theatre first opened, the interior was such a celebration of arches, delicate plaster sculpture, decorative painting, and many other rich details that it was described as a “jewel box.”

 This grand venue played host to large traveling shows, prevalent at the time.
 The 1929 stock market crash and the advent of films led to the decline of such entertainment.
 In 1936, the theatre underwent a major renovation to better accommodate movies, and the Sheldon was used primarily as a movie house for the next 50 years.
 In the 1970s, as competition from multi-screen movie houses and television increased and the Sheldon’s operating revenues decreased, the city began to consider alternative uses for the theatre.